Im-Rises/travelling_salesman_problem_lp/README.md

 A GitHub actions workflow is set to verify the good behaviour of the script while creating a pull request to the main branch.

-### Use another excel file
+### Use another Excel file

 Our project contains an Excel file that is load by our app.
 The Excel contains the distances of all cities relatively from each other.

 **CSV Example :**

-The excel file you load send as a parameter at the script needs to be formed like below:
+The Excel file you load send as a parameter at the script needs to be formed like below:

 |               | M.C.G. | Docklands | Adelaide Oval |
 |---------------|--------|-----------|---------------|